 Common pitfalls

 Incremental budgeting sometimes leads to issues.
-Here’s how to avoid them.
+Here is how to navigate them successfully and build a stronger plan.

 Perpetuating inefficient spending

-The biggest risk: carrying forward costs that aren’t needed.
-If you spent $200K on a project last year and just add 3%, your new budget’s based on history, not need.
-Always tie increments to current operations.
+The biggest risk involves carrying forward costs that you no longer need.
+If you spent $200K on a project last year and just add 3%, your incremental budget is based on history, not need.
+Always verify that your increments tie back to current operations.

 Ignoring structural changes

-If your business model shifts, like switching from field to inside sales, last year’s spending probably doesn’t apply.
-Reset your baseline when your strategy changes.
-Automating a manual process?
-Adjust your headcount budget for real savings.
+If your business model shifts, like moving from field sales to inside sales, last year's spending metrics probably miss the mark.
+Reset your baseline entirely when your core strategy changes.
+If you successfully automate a manual process, adjust your headcount budget to reflect those real savings.

 Uniform increments across departments

 Adjusting every team by the same percentage ignores real priorities.
-Sometimes engineering needs a 25% boost for new products, but finance gets only 3% for inflation.
-Align adjustments to business needs, not just routines.
+Sometimes engineering needs a 25% boost for new products, but finance only needs 3% for inflation.
+Adjusting line items individually gives you more control and aligns your spending with business reality, rather than just corporate routines.

 Not separating inflation from growth

-Big one-off expenses will skew your future budgets if you leave them in.
-Clean up your baseline so you’re not stuck paying for last year’s surprises.
+Big one-off expenses will skew your future budgets heavily if you leave them in.
+Clean up your baseline meticulously so you do not get stuck paying for last year's unusual surprises.

 Compounding inefficiency

 Even small inefficiencies multiply over time.
-If your baseline’s bloated, annual increases just make it worse.
-Run zero-based reviews when you can to keep things lean.
+If your baseline gets bloated early on, annual percentage increases just make the bloat larger.
+Run periodic zero-based reviews when you have the time to keep your operations incredibly lean.

 Ignoring seasonality and timing